BuckeyeSoftware/rex/doc/RENDER.md

 Rex employs a renderer abstraction interface to isolate graphics API code from the actual engine rendering.
 This is done by `src/rx/render/frontend`.
 The documentation of how this frontend interface works is provided here to get you up to speed on how to render things.

 ### Frontend Interface
-All rendering resources and commands happen through `frontend::Context`.
+All rendering resources and commands happen through `Frontend::Context`.
 Every command on the frontend is associated with a tag that tracks the file and line information of the command in the engine as well as a static string describing it, this is provided to the interface with the `RX_RENDER_TAG("string")` macro.

 The entire rendering interface is _thread safe_, any and all commands can be called from any thread at any time.
+With the exception of the `process` function which must be called on the main thread.

 The frontend **does not** do immediate rendering.
 Every command executed is only recorded into a command buffer for later execution by the backend.
-There's exactly a frame of latency incurred by this but it's also what permits thread-safety for APIs like OpenGL which cannot be called from multiple threads.
+There's some latency incurred by this, but it's also what permits thread-safety for APIs like OpenGL which cannot be called from multiple threads.
 The backend implements the `process` function and interprets commands.
-Every command is prefixed with that `RX_RENDER_TAG` so it's very easy to see where in the engine a command originated from.
+Every command is prefixed with a header including the data built by that `RX_RENDER_TAG` so it's very easy to see where in the engine a command originated from.
+These commands can be debugged with the in-engine renderer debugger.

 #### Drawing
-Indexed and non-indexed draws are done with `frontend.draw`.
-When a buffer has no elements, e.g `element_kind == k_none` the draw is treated as a non-indexed draw.
+All drawing is done with a single function `Context::draw`.

 Here's the definition:
 ```cpp